Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2013 Ford Escape had more than 2,000 NHTSA-registered complaints and 16 recalls, the most problematic year for the model.
 Escapes from 2014 didn’t fare much better at 1,200 and 14.

 The 2013 and 2014 Ford Escapes reported serious powertrain and electrical issues.
-The problematic 1.6L EcoBoost engine was recalled for overheating, which can lead to overheating, cracking, and oil leaks due to a faulty engine guard.
+The problematic 1.6L EcoBoost engine was recalled for overheating, leading to overheating, cracking, and oil leaks due to a faulty engine guard.
 As a result, fire hazards and engine failure occur.
 More than 1,000 engine-related complaints confirm that oil leakage and overheating are problematic.

 The electrical system of the 2013 and 2014 Escape could be more problematic.
 Based on a review of the data, as vehicles age, sensors and other electrical components deteriorate, causing distractions for operators and potentially increasing the risk of accidents.